FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 that implement `Reflect` trait are cloneable, it is possible to mark such a type via `#[reflect(non_cloneable)]` attribute.

-Field metadata fetching was also changed, instead of six separate methods there are only two now:
+Field metadata fetching was also changed, instead of six separate methods there are only two now: `Reflect::fields_ref`
-`Reflect::fields_ref` + `Reflect::fields_mut`.
-These methods returns an array of references to fields and their metadata.
++ `Reflect::fields_mut`.
+These methods return an array of references to fields and their metadata.

 # Documentation